-- The most simple mode is Manual.
+• The most simple mode is Manual.
 In this mode the user has to manually press the 'Record' button to start and press the 'Stop' button to end the recording.
 Although simple to operate, this mode does not give accurate control over the timing of the begin and end of the recording.
-Both human interaction and operation through a web-based user-interface will introduce some degree of lag. - An automated way of starting and stopping the recording process is done in the Triggered mode.
+Both human interaction and operation through a web-based user-interface will introduce some degree of lag.

+- An automated way of starting and stopping the recording process is done in the Triggered mode.
 One of the data channels is allocated to control the start/stop.
 The channel address is denoted by the 'Trigger Channel' field.
 It is advised to include this channel in the show programming done on the external source; a typical lighting console allows accurate timing of DMX channels which gives fine control over when the recording starts and ends in relationship to the show content.
 When using the Triggered mode pressing the 'Record' button will prepare the track for recording; it will be erased when necessary and then stay idle in anticipation of the trigger channel going over 50% to indicate 'start'.
 The recording is ended by setting the trigger channel back under 50%. - The Timecode mode allows for the recording process to be synchronised by incoming timecode.
 Pressing the 'Record' button will prepare the track for recording; it will be erased when necessary and then stay idle in anticipation of the timecode to start running, it stops when the timecode stops running.
-Always record from frame 00:00:00.00.
-If the content is supposed to run at a different frame then use the playback's 'TC Offset' property to achieve that.
+If you want to record from an other frame than 00:00:00.00 set the 'TC Offset' property to the value you want your recording start from.